-Trump heads to MS-13 epicenter for speech
+Trump: 'We're going to destroy' MS-13

 Story highlights

-- Trump is traveling to Long Island Friday
+- Trump traveled to Long Island Friday

 - Long Island has been particularly affected by the brutal street gang

+Washington (CNN)President Donald Trump delivered a fiery law-and-order speech in Long Island on Friday, calling gang members "animals" and praising law enforcement for being "rough."

-Washington (CNN)President Donald Trump is traveling to Long Island Friday to discuss efforts to combat the violent MS-13 gang, which his administration has made a key talking point in its push for a hard-line immigration agenda.
+Trump traveled to the New York suburb to discuss efforts to combat the violent MS-13 gang, which he pledged to dismantle and deport.

+"Together we're going to restore safety to our streets and peace to our communities and we're going to destroy the vile, criminal cartel MS-13 and many other gangs," Trump said.

 Long Island has been particularly affected by the brutal street gang, with recent high-profile murders gripping the community there.